aleen42/PersonalWiki/qa/cassandra.md

         - *Notice: it's not supported that searching data with key in this strategic.*
     - Order Preserving Partitioner(ordered):
         - Token will be a string.
-        - It depends on the key to certain which nodes to be choosen
+        - It depends on the key to certain which nodes to be chosen
         - *Notice: without InitialToken, system will take a 16 bits random strings which contain numbers and alphabets as the token.*
     - Collating Order Preserving Partitioner(ordered):
         - Token will be a byte.
         - Configurable sorting in different languages(**en_US** by default)
+- Partition strategics and Token(including Initial Token)

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>